cloudify-cosmo/getcloudify.org/guide/3.0/understanding-blueprints.md

 **Cloudify enforces the first level properties declared by types as a schema**

+## Node SLA
+A `node` in the `blueprint` is not neccessarily one instance of the component in the `deployment`.
+It can reperesent any number of runtime components.
+The way to do so is to specify the `instances` property.

+{% highlight yaml %}
+    - name: frontend_host
+        type: cloudify.types.host
+        instances:
+            deploy: 4
+{% endhighlight %}

+In this case Cloudify will deploy 4 instances of the frontend_host or in other words 4 virtual machines

 ## Relationships

 Relationshipd secribes the type of dependency between 2 nodes.
-There are 3 types of realtionships:
+There are 3 types of abstract built-inrealtionships:

 * `contained_in` : when one node is installed on another node. for example an apache webserver is installed on a VM.
 A WAR file is deployed on a Tomcat server, etc. This `relationship` ensures that the `target node` will exist before attempting to create the `source node`